Victoria Police entrance examination results

 Unsuccessful results

-Scores for the literacy, numeracy and digital literacy components are mapped against the Australian Core Skills Framework, which is the Australian Standard for literacy, numeracy and digital literacy.
+Scores for the literacy, numeracy and writing components are mapped against the Australian Core Skills Framework, which is the Australian Standard for literacy, writing and numeracy.

 If you fail any components on your first attempt, it is your responsibility to book yourself into re-sit the failed components.
 There is no waiting period.
 You may re-sit the failed components at the next available booking.